 Expertise in computer software has become increasingly important for electromechanical instrumentation engineers; many firms require job candidates to have experience with computer aided design programs.
 Electromechanical instrumentation engineers must also be capable of working with other highly technical devices.
 Strong writing skills are also a necessity; electromechanical instrumentation engineers frequently draft memos that discuss highly technical terms for audiences which may not have a background in the field.

 Career and Economic Outlook

-	The Bureau of Labor Statistics (www.bls.gov) reports that 17,300 jobs existed for electromechanical technicians (who

-	usually have a certificate or associate degree) as of May 2012.
-Job growth from 2012 to 2022 is expected at just 4%,

-	which is slower than average.
-Little job growth is also expected for electrical and electronic engineering technicians,

-	who usually hold an associate or bachelor's degree.
-As of May 2012, the median annual salary for electromechanical

-	technicians was $51,820, and the median salary for electrical and electronics engineering technicians was $57,850,

-	according to the BLS.
+The Bureau of Labor Statistics (www.bls.gov) reports that 17,300 jobs existed for electromechanical technicians (who usually have a certificate or associate degree) as of May 2012.
+Job growth from 2012 to 2022 is expected at just 4%, which is slower than average.
+Little job growth is also expected for electrical and electronic engineering technicians, who usually hold an associate's or bachelor's degree.
+As of May 2012, the median annual salary for electromechanical technicians was $51,820, and the median salary for electrical and electronics engineering technicians was $57,850, according to the BLS.

 Alternate Career Options

-	Learning theirs skills through college, vocational or apprenticeship programs, machinists then secure jobs setting up,

-	operating and monitoring machine tools that may be automatic, manual or computer-numerically controlled (CNC).
-According

-	to the BLS in 2012, machinists could expect slower than average employment growth of 7% through 2022 and were paid a

-	median annual wage of $40,910.
+Learning their skills through college, vocational or apprenticeship programs, machinists then secure jobs setting up, operating and monitoring machine tools that may be automatic, manual or computer-numerically controlled (CNC).
+According to the BLS in 2012, machinists could expect slower than average employment growth of 7% through 2022 and were paid a median annual wage of $40,910.

 Mechanical Engineering Technician